 The Centers for Disease Control and Prevention (CDC) reports motorcycle accidents are a growing public health concern in the United States.
 With thousands of people killed each year and crash-related expenses exceeding $12 billion annually, there is definitely room for concern.
 A proper understanding of motorcycle rights, the main causes of motorcycle accidents, common injuries, fault, insurance, statistics, and lawsuits can shed light on this growing public health concern.

 Motorcycle accidents are a serious issue.
 While drivers are usually able to safely walk away from a typical car accident, motorcyclists are not always so lucky.
 The absence of seat belts, airbags, and an enclosed metal structure puts riders at risk every time they hit the road.
 If you need representation, our attorneys are here to help.

-For more information regarding motorcycle accidents, contact Rosenberg & Gluck today.
-We will schedule a free consultation to discuss the specific details of your case.
+For more information regarding motorcycle accidents, contact Rosenberg & Gluck, LLP today.
+We discuss the specific details of your case in a free consultation.
+Our team of lawyers has experience dealing with insurance companies, crash experts, life care planners, and economists and can make sure you receive the recovery you are entitled to.
 Because accidents don’t just happen during business hours, we are here 24/7.
-Reach us at (631) 451-7900.

 For a free legal consultation with a motorcycle accidents lawyer serving Long Island, call 516-451-7900